Ravi110296/California_House_pricing/README.md

 ```
 pip install -r requirement.txt
 ```
-***Note: requirement.txt is nor originally created with the package, you have to create a txt file in directory with all the required libraries name***
+***Note: requirement.txt is not originally created with the package, you have to create a txt file in directory with all the required libraries name***

 ## Pushing files on Github